Palm Ghosts: Formation and early years (2013–2017)

-Expanding lineup and musical growth (2018–present)
+Expanding lineup and musical growth (2018–2023)

 In 2018, Lekkas recruited new members and steered Palm Ghosts in a different musical direction with the release of Architecture.
 The album showcased the band's evolution and musical growth, "incorporating male and female vocals throughout, reminiscent of the caged drum sounds and keyboard and guitar duets found in the New Wave records of The Cure, XTC, and Peter Gabriel."
 England's Dancing About Architecture said the record was "a fantastic slice of all things that sit on the border of cultish and commercial, cool enough to appeal to the discerning tastes of the underground and hot enough to sell to the masses."
 Music News (UK) added "The commodified and codified 80's are here to stay, from the fake consciousness pop culture nostalgia that dominates the virtual shopping aisles to recreated and reimagined movie memories that manipulate and skew the present.
 Saddled with the past, culture's inertia offers up facsimile pop and Xerox rock.
 However, hope exists, listen as true light continues to glisten, appearing through the cracks and haunting the NOW are Nashville's Palm Ghosts."

 In 2020, the COVID-19 pandemic impacted the band, causing a lineup reduction to a quartet and a pause in live performances.
 Vocalist Erica Wilkes and drummer Rene Lambert left, and original drummer Walt Epting rejoined the band.

 Despite the setback, the band maintained creative momentum by trading files remotely, through email including iPhone 6-recorded drums, and pieced together their next album, Lifeboat Candidate.
 The album delved into themes of political and societal unrest, showcasing "a dense, unified and anthemic sound" with "biting shards of guitar, arpeggiated synths, and pulsating drums."
 The Associated Press praised the album's richness, textures, and evolution.
 The Nashville Scene said Lifeboat Candidate was "a superb soundscape: dance music for an age of chaos."